sandialabs/adct-cxx/README.md

 # adct-cxx
 Application Data Collection Toolkit for C++

-- This is library-only ADC c++ implementation.
+- This is a library-only ADC c++ implementation.
   - It depends at build time on boost::json headers, but exposes to the application code only c++17 standard dependencies.
   - A single factory class provides interface-only objects.